6 Little Talks on Healthy Sexual Development to Have With Your Older Teen

-One obstacle for many parents when it comes to teaching their child about healthy sexuality is what to teach, and when.
+One obstacle for many parents when it comes to teaching their child about healthy sexual development is what to teach, and when.
 Every age range is different, and the “Little Talks” series is designed to help you teach your kids at every age.
-The teenage years are just as important in teaching about healthy sexuality.
+The teenage years are just as important in teaching about healthy sexual development.

 For older teens (ages 16 to 18), the physical changes of puberty have pretty much stabilized and they have an increased ability to think long term and more abstractly.

 While their peers still play an important part in their life, the desire to conform is less important for older teens.
 This is also the age where dating becomes more important and more emotionally connecting; there is also an increased physical desire for sexual interactions and intimacy.